Infanta Pilar, Duchess of Badajoz: Illness and death

 Pilar was operated for an intestinal obstruction on 2 February 2019 in Madrid, and was diagnosed with colon cancer in 2019, being made public in May of the same year.
 On 5 January 2020, she was admitted to the hospital as her condition worsened.
-She died 3 days later on 8 January 2020 at the Ruber International Hospital in Madrid, with her family at her side.
+She died 3 days later on 8 January at the Ruber International Hospital in Madrid, with her family at her side.

-She was cremated on 9 January 2020 and her ashes were buried alongside her husband in Saint Isidore Cemetery, Madrid, in a private ceremony.
-On 28 January 2020, a funeral was held in her honor in El Escorial basilica, with the presence of her nephew, King Felipe VI of Spain, of former Queen of the Netherlands, Princess Beatrix, her brother Juan Carlos I and Sofía of Spain, the Duke of Braganza Duarte Pio and with Spanish political authorities represented by Deputy Prime Minister Carmen Calvo, Mayor of Madrid José Luis Martínez-Almeida and President of the Congress of Deputies Meritxell Batet.
+She was cremated on 9 January and her ashes were buried alongside her husband in Saint Isidore Cemetery, Madrid, in a private ceremony.
+On 28 January, her funeral was held in El Escorial basilica, attended by her nephew King Felipe VI, former Queen of the Netherlands, Princess Beatrix, her brother Juan Carlos I and Queen Sofía, cousin-in-law by marriage Queen Margarita (wife of Simeon II of Bulgaria), the Duke of Braganza Duarte Pio, and Spanish political authorities represented by Deputy Prime Minister Carmen Calvo, Mayor of Madrid José Luis Martínez-Almeida and President of the Congress of Deputies Meritxell Batet.

+Titles, styles and honours

+As daughter of the prince of Asturias, Pilar was born infanta of Spain with the style of Royal Highness.
+Later, her father granted her the title of Duchess of Badajoz, a title of the Royal House that cannot be inherited by her children.